Important maritime connections

 As a member of the Grimaldi Group, which is one of the world’s largest operators of ro-ro vessels and the largest operator in Europe combining passenger and freight services, Finnlines is able to offer liner services throughout the Grimaldi network

 Finnlines operates in the Baltic Sea, the North Sea, and the Bay of Biscay, reflecting the main areas of the Finnish foreign trade.
 The Group’s route network covers all major Finnish ports as well as several main ports in the Baltic Sea and North Sea.
-Customers also have access to the wide Grimaldi network, which covers Northern Europe, Mediterranean, West Africa and North and South America.
+Customers also have access to the wide Grimaldi network, which covers Northern Europe, Mediterranean, West Africa, North and South America as well as Asia and Australia.

 Finnlines’ owns 23 vessels.
 The total capacity of the fleet is approximately 88,000 lane metres.
 The average age of the vessels is around 15 years.